mrhoads/arc_jumpstart_drops/tutorial_guide/deploy_local_kubernetes_cluster_using_microk8s/_index.md

 ## Overview

+This Jumpstart Drop will guide you through creating a Kubernetes cluster using MicroK8s and onboarding it as an Azure Arc-enabled Kubernetes cluster.

 ## Prerequisites

 - [Install or update the latest Azure CLI ](https://learn.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
 Use the below command to check your current installed version.